ChunMinChang/blog/_posts/2020-10-15-avoid-adding-code-for-a-specific-case-only.md

 ### Relax the conditions

-If we observe the problem _X_ occurs when `X_1 && X_2 && .. && X_N` is `true`, and we know running function `f` at that time can solve the problem, then relaxing the conditions when `f` is executed is likely to help us to work out a suitable solution, and help us to find out the root casue.
+If we observe the problem _X_ occurs when `X_1 && X_2 && .. && X_N` is `true`, and we know running function `f` at that time can solve the problem, then relaxing the conditions of when `f` is executed is likely to help us to work out a suitable solution, and help us to find out the root casue.
 We need to reduce the `N` as much as we can.
 That helps us to find the **minimal** conditions to trigger/reproduce the problem.

 ```cpp
 void some_function() {